Samellenrider/CV/README.md

 ## Sam Ellenrieder

-20 year old Junior developer with a passion for design.
+Ambitious junior developer with a passion for design.
 Graduated Europe's leading coding bootcamp [Makers Academy](http://www.makersacademy.com/).
 Boardsports, Martial Arts and Art enthusiast in the spare time.
-Searching for a Job that combines creativity, learning and freedom.
+Searching for a Job that combines creativity, learning and progression.

 ## Skills